Explore with Samplings

 Hook πŸ”—

 The @code{hook} keyword is used to save or display results generated during the execution of a workflow.
-The generic way to use it is to write either @code{hook(workDirectory / "path/of/a/file.csv")} to save the results in a CSV file, or @code{hook display} to display the results in the standard output. @br@br There are some arguments specific to the DirectSampling task which can be added to the hook:
+The generic way to use it is to write either @code{hook(workDirectory / "path/of/a/file")} to save the results in a file, or @code{hook display} to display the results in the standard output. @br@br There are some arguments specific to the DirectSampling method which can be added to the hook:

 • output is to choose what to do with the results as shown above, either a file path or the word @code{display},